FrontEnd-classroom-assignments/budget-tracker/README.md

 >
 > You can read more about lifting state up in [React doucmentation](https://react.dev/learn/sharing-state-between-components)

-After, you have lifted state to the `App component` and you have verified that state is persistent, implement one more component:
-- `Statistics`: Shows the total income, total expenses, and the saldo.

-Update routing that allows the user to navigate between the `Home`, `BudgetTracker`, and `Statistics` components.
+Once your state is lifted to `App` component, create a new component called `Statistic.
+It should display:
+- Total income
+- Total expenses
+- Saldo (income – expenses)

+Use the shared state to calculate and display these values.
+Then, update your routing so that the user can navigate between:
+- Home
+- BudgetTracker
+- Statistics

 #### Examples
 Home screen: